Cuprate/monero-book/src/consensus_rules/transactions/pre_rct.md

 ## Fee

-Transactions must have a higher amount in than out[^more-in-than-out].
+Transactions must have a higher amount in than out[^more-in-than-out], the fee is defined as the inputs - outputs.

 ## Inputs And Outputs Must Not Overflow